Home

 In light of this idea, the fight for truly and universally open borders can be and should become the 21st century’s equivalent to the 19th century’s abolitionist movement or the 20th century’s fight for freedom from discrimination on the basis of race, gender, sexuality, etc.

-There are many pragmatic arguments, both economic and political, that support the need for open borders.
-This website is actually only peripherally interested in those.
-A very good summary of these issues and arguments can be found in Bryan Caplan’s Open Borders: The Science and Ethics of Immigration.
-This site considers most of these ideas to be secondary to the fundamentally normative claim.
+This godsright.org website considers most of these ideas to be secondary to the fundamentally normative claim.
 No moral nation has a right to exclude those who wish to join and who are willing to abide by all its just laws.
-This last point is very important to remember, because we also may have some unjust laws.
+This last point is very important to remember, because we also have many unjust laws.
 Specifically, our closed border and restrictive immigration laws are clearly unjust, under this new rubric.
 Therefore the national panic about illegal aliens is a political chimera: those people are no more guilty of “law breaking” than were the operators and travelers on the 19th century’s Underground Railroad.
 From this perspective, illegal immigrants are a heroic vanguard rather than any kind of criminal at all.

 Spread the word: Migration is a human right.